Table of Contents

 - The dodo bird was food for the early settlers because it was easily caught.

-Credit: Photo by europeana, Photo by Daniel Chekalov on Unsplash
+Credit: Photo by europeana on Unsplash, Photo by Daniel Chekalov on Unsplash